How to Setup Metered Paywall for WordPress Content

 Preventing Abuse

-The IP Blocker feature stops readers from using the incognito mode or private window in their browser to get around paywalls.
-It records the IP address that a visitor comes from.
-If the visitor uses their free article meter and then switches to an incognito mode, private window, or a different browser, they will still get stopped and asked to subscribe.
+The IP Blocker feature prevents users from bypassing your paywalls in WordPress using incognito mode or private browsing by tracking the IP address of each visitor.
+If a visitor consumes their allotted free articles and then tries to access more content through an incognito window, private mode, or a different browser, they will still be blocked and prompted to subscribe.

 To activate the “IP Blocker” feature, check the Enable checkbox.
 Then, use the “Clear IP Log” button to clear blocked IP Addresses.